Default Networking Setup

 - Learn how to create VMs

-- Learn how to view VPCs and subnets
+- Learn how to configure VPCs